-- Required cash or in-kind match is 50% of the amount of the grant award. - Grant and match expenditures must be incurred during the grant period. - Administrative costs are capped at 5% of the total project costs.
+- Required cash or in-kind match is 50% of the amount of the grant award. - Grant and match expenditures must be incurred during the grant period. - Administrative costs are capped at no more than 10% of the grant award or costs reimbursed under a grant.
 Administrative costs can be incurred and reimbursed through the final report date.
-Please see the definitions section to identify allowable expenses. - Letters of commitment from employers, partners, and/or applicant documenting match are required. - Cash and in-kind match for instructional materials, software, and equipment may not exceed 20% of the total match.
+Please see the definitions section to identify allowable expenses. - Letters of commitment from employers, partners, and/or applicant documenting match are required.

 Retainage: Pursuant to Wis.
-Admin Code § DWD 801.06(5), the Department shall retain a percentage of the grant funds to be paid upon completion of the grant activities.
+Admin Code § DWD 801.06(5), the Department shall retain a percentage of the grant funds to be paid upon completion of the grant activities and upon compliance with the conditions of the grant.
 For this grant, the Department will withhold 2% of the total amount awarded, which will only be disbursed to the grantee upon completion of the deliverables set in the grant contract.
 If the deliverables in the grant contract are not met by the grantee, the 2% will be forfeited.